Tethered balloon: Security and defense

 During the 1990 Invasion of Kuwait, the first indication of the Iraqi ground advance was from a radar-equipped tethered balloon that detected Iraqi armor and air assets moving south.
 Tethered surveillance balloons were used in the 2004 American occupation of Iraq.
 They utilized a high-tech optics system to detect and observe enemies from miles away.
 They have been used to over watch foot patrols and convoys in Baghdad, Afghanistan, and are permanently installed above US military bases in Kabul and Bagram.

 The US Drug Enforcement Administration has contracted with Lockheed Martin to operate a series of radar-equipped tethered balloons to detect low-flying aircraft attempting to enter the United States.
-A total of twelve tethered balloons, called Tethered Aerostat Radar System, are positioned approximately 350 mi apart, from California to Florida to Puerto Rico, providing unbroken radar coverage along the entire southern border of the US.
+A total of twelve tethered balloons, called Tethered Aerostat Radar System (TARS), are positioned approximately 350 mi apart, from California to Florida to Puerto Rico, providing unbroken radar coverage along the entire southern border of the US.

 The U.S. Army has developed a tethered aerostat to perform operational testing at Aberdeen Proving Ground beginning in 2015.
 The system, called JLENS, uses two moored balloons designed to provide over-the-horizon missile defense capability.

+Israeli missile detection system called Sky Dew, similar to TARS and JLENS, is in use from 2022.